mrvivacious/PorNo-_Porn_Blocker/README.md

 <ul>
 <li>
 Speed improvements!
-For example, a program meant to block porn on the internet shouldn't let any part of the site visited load before the assesment of the site is complete.
+For example, a program meant to block porn on the internet shouldn't let any part of the site visited load before the assessment of the site is complete -- it's important to have an assessment faster than the speed of pageload, hence the importance of speed improvements.
 </li>

 <li>